SakanaAI/asal/README.md

 ## Repo Description
 This repo contains a minimalistic implementation of ASAL to get you started ASAP.
 Everything is implemented in the [Jax framework](https://github.com/jax-ml/jax), making everything end-to-end jittable and very fast.
+If you are looking for a PyTorch implementation, check [this](https://github.com/fredericowieser/ASAL-PyTorch) out.

 The important code is here: